-(c) Submit the course summary form when the students have completed the course.
+(c) Submit the required student information to the Board, using the Board approved format, when the students have completed the course.

 (9) The Board may reinstate approval of the nursing assistant or medication aide training program upon submission of satisfactory evidence that the program meets the Board standards.